 - It is best to put on the gloves when you are warm, before going into colder areas.
 Ideally, keep gloves in an airing cupboard or near a radiator so they will be warm when put on.

-- If you have severe symptoms, or symptoms that are easily triggered, then portable heat packs, and battery-heated gloves are useful.
+- If you have severe symptoms, or symptoms that are easily triggered, portable heat packs and battery-heated gloves are useful.
 The Raynaud's and Scleroderma Association has a list of suppliers - see below for their details.
 Your pharmacist or local medical supplier may also be able to advise.